 Two-thirds of the most successful marcom teams have written content plans as compared with just 19% of the least successful teams, according to the Content Marketing Institute.

-So what exactly is a content plan (or editorial calendar as us old-schoolers call it)?
+So what exactly is a content plan (or editorial calendar as we old-schoolers call it)?
 It’s a detailed list of the content you intend to publish in the coming year (or quarter, or month) to support your organization’s marketing strategy.
 Read more about content plans versus marketing plans.
 Then, get to planning your content for next year.
 (No, it’s not too early.
 See our content planning timeline for how we like to manage our time to ensure everything is ready to go on Jan.
 1.)

 Here’s how.